 References in this document to “query” relate to the retrieval of data from the I-SEM Systems as opposed to the concept of formal queries as defined in the Trading and Settlement Code.

 Whilst this document refers to the market as “I-SEM”, the market will continue to legally be referenced as the “Single Electricity Market (SEM)”.

-For the avoidance of doubt, please note that references in this document to ‘NEMO’ relate to SEMOpx.

 Balancing Market Interfaces